I paid off all my student loans and saved a down-payment for a house while waiting tables during college. I taught myself how to be a good server.

 18. Full Plate is Unspecial

 You are a server and not a robot.
 If you are passing by and see someone is not eating their meal, ask them if it’s okay or if someone is wrong.
 I am shocked how many servers pick up a full plate of untouched food and don’t say anything after everyone else cleaned their plate.
-You may not like the answer or reason they don’t like the dish, but listen and fix it.
-No one wins if you don’t fix it immediately.
-They likely won’t come back and you will likely get a less tip due to lack of satisfaction.
+You may not like the answer or the reason they don’t like the dish, but listen and fix it.
+No one wins if you don’t fix the meal and experience immediately.
+The restaurant customer likely won’t come back and you will likely get a lesser tip due to lack of satisfaction.

 19. Stop the Blame Game

 The common excuse for when something goes wrong is the “kitchen.”
-Customers are smarter than that.
-Most people have eaten out enough times and heard that excuse and can usually gauge where the blame lies.
-In the end, it doesn’t matter your tip is on the line.
-Stop blaming other people and fix it immediately.
+Experienced customers are smarter than that.
+Most people have eaten out enough times and heard that excuse.
+Customers can usually gauge where the blame lies.
+In the end, it doesn’t matter, your tip is on the line.
+Stop blaming other people and fix the problem immediately.

 20. Be Aware of Guests Timing